jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 While tech companies keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern technology.

 Linus Tech Tips is an example of someone already doing this.
-There's a big job for someone doing this all day; modern patriots who "cross-pollinate" products on Main Street during the era of mass-collaboration.
+There's a big job for someone doing this all day; modern patriots who like bumblebees "cross-pollinate" products on Main Street during the era of mass-collaboration.

 <div class="center">
-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 56px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
 <figcaption>Today's geeks, nerds, and gamers will teach you how to make a better, more productive, and happy life in the era of mass-collaboration.
 Credit: <a href="https://www.youtube.com/watch?v=3NLoDMsqJkE">Civilization 6</a> and <a href="https://www.youtube.com/watch?v=-EA2FQXs4dw">Linus Tech Tips.</a> <a href="https://gfycat.com/ifr/SophisticatedInfatuatedCurassow"> Reader Mode.</a></figcaption>

 ## Does The World Need to Know